Carol Bove: Collections

 Work by the artist is represented in permanent collections worldwide, including the Whitney Museum of American Art, New York; Fonds Régional d’Art Contemporain (FRAC) Nord-Pas de Calais, Dunkerque, France; Colección Jumex, Mexico City; the Institute of Contemporary Art, Boston; the Solomon R. Guggenheim Museum, New York; Museum of Modern Art, New York; the Princeton University Art Museum, New Jersey; the Wadsworth Atheneum Museum of Art, Hartford, Connecticut; the Yale University Art Gallery, New Haven, Connecticut; and the Museum of Contemporary Art Helga de Alvear in Cáceres, Spain, among others.

 Other activities

 Bove has been a member of the SculptureCenter's board of trustees since 2012; she was appointed as the board's chair in 2020.

 Art market

 Bove has been represented by Gagosian Gallery since 2023.
 From 2011 and 2023, she worked with David Zwirner Gallery and Maccarone.

+Personal life

+Bove lived in a 19th-century home near the studio in Brooklyn until her 2021 divorce from the artist Gordon Terry.
+From 2021 to 2026, she lived in an apartment at Rosario Candela's 41 Fifth Avenue, which she had bought for $2.9 million.